 Each year Concordia University, Saint Paul selects a "Book of the Year" for students, faculty, and staff to read.
 The Book of the Year selection committee is comprised of faculty from various academic departments, staff members, and students.
-Some previous years' selections have been The Greatest Generation Speaks by Tom Brokaw, Pay It Forward by Catherine Ryan Hyde, Profiles in Courage For Our Time introduced and edited by Caroline Kennedy, Choice of Weapons by Gordon Parks, and Growing An Inch by Stanley Gordon West.
+Some previous years' selections have been The Greatest Generation Speaks by Tom Brokaw, Pay It Forward by Catherine Ryan Hyde, Profiles in Courage For Our Time introduced and edited by Caroline Kennedy, Choice of Weapons by Gordon Parks, Growing An Inch by Stanley Gordon West and Picking Cotton by Jennifer Thompson Cannino and Ronald Cotton with Erin Torneo.